-Once examiners are approved and a thesis submitted, the Graduate Research and Scholarships Office couriers copies to the examiners.
+Once examiners are approved and a thesis submitted, the Graduate Research School sends an electronic copy to the examiners.
 Theses are sent for examination as soon as possible after the nominated examiners are approved.

 On receipt of all reports, the board decides on a classification.
 The school will be contacted if the board requires school comments on the reports.

-It usually takes two weeks for classification (by circulation to board members).
+It usually takes three weeks for classification (by circulation to board members).
 However, if the case requires discussion at a full board meeting, the process may be delayed.
 Staff are not permitted to provide further details of this process.

 All parties are notified in writing when a thesis is classified.